patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Introduction/hello-world.md

 ### readline

-The ['readline' module](https://nodejs.dev/en/api/v19/readline/) provides an way to read data from a "Readable stream" (such as process.stdin) one line at a time.
+The ['readline' module](https://nodejs.org/docs/latest/api/readline.html) provides a way to read data from a "Readable stream" (such as process.stdin) one line at a time.
 For example, we can use this to prompt the user to enter data in the console using the following code:

 ```js
 const readline = require('readline');